shelavalepallavi/weather-app/README.md

 ## 🔍 Features

-- 🌦️ Current weather by city
+- 🌦️ Current weather by city.
-- 📍 Weather by user’s location (Geolocation API)
+- 📍 Weather by user’s location (Geolocation API).
-- 📈 Weather details like humidity, pressure, and wind speed
+- 📈 Weather details like humidity, pressure, and wind speed.
-- 🎨 Clean and responsive UI
+- 🎨 Clean and responsive UI.

 ## 🧰 Tech Stack